CodeThief831/BULB-ON-and-OFF-PROJECT/README.md

 ## Usage

 1. Open the `BULB.html` file in your web browser.
+2. For Bulb javascript as been used 'BULB.js'
-2. Click on the Bulb to turn on
+3. Click on the Bulb to turn on
-3. click on the same to turn off
+4. click on the same to turn off

 ## Code Example